jessiewuwu/avenuecode-challenges/README.md

 - Testing is something I plan on diving deeper and perfecting.
 I am adding more projects to my portofolio and will be doing test-driven-development.
 I am pretty confident with enough practice, I can write tests in my sleep.
 I believe I have the foundation in testing but just need a bit more practice and room before I can spread my wings, or as R. Kelly would say "If I can see it, then I can do it (I can do it).
 If I just believe it, there's nothing to it.
 I believe I can fly"

-## Thanks for the Opportunity!
-This was a great project and I had a lot of fun working on it.
-Given more time, I believe I would be able to execute this 100%.
-I was able to utilize what I had known and pick up some new skills and strategies along the way.
-I am open to feedback and would love to talk to you more about the code.
-I hope to hear from you soon, Avenue Code!